John Fairfax (minister)

-John Fairfax (1623–1700) was an English ejected minister.
+John Fairfax (1623 – 11 August 1700) was an English ejected minister.

 Life

-Fairfax was the second son of Benjamin Fairfax (1592–1675), ejected from Rumburgh, Suffolk, who married Sarah, daughter of Roger and Joane Galliard, of Ashwellthorpe, Norfolk, was born in 1623.
+Fairfax was born in 1623.
+He was the second son of Benjamin Fairfax (1592–1675), ejected from Rumburgh, Suffolk, who married Sarah, daughter of Roger and Joane Galliard, of Ashwellthorpe, Norfolk.
 Theophilus Brabourne, the sabbatarian, was his uncle by marriage.
 The Suffolk Fairfaxes are a branch of the ancient Fairfax family of Walton and Gilling, Yorkshire.

 Early religious views and education

 Fairfax dated his religious impressions from an incident which occurred in his eleventh year: ‘the (supposed) sudden death of his sister in the cradle.’
 He was admitted at Corpus Christi College, Cambridge, in 1640.
 After graduating BA he was appointed a Fellow by the Earl of Manchester on 10 January 1645 (admitted 14 January) in the place of Thomas Briggs, ejected.
 He had qualified by subscribing the covenant, and undergoing an examination by the Westminster Assembly.
 He graduated M.A. in 1647.

 From his fellowship he was ejected in 1650 or 1651, on refusing to take the engagement of 1649, promising fidelity to the Commonwealth, 'without a king or house of lords.’